 Compared to all the foods covered above, spices and dried herbs are the most concentrated in phytonutrients.
 Remember to use them in sufficient quantities – not just as a garnish – and consume them regularly.
 The superstars from this pack are

 The list above has ingredients that are suitable for almost everyone to eat, including vegans and vegetarians.
-There are also some dairy and non-vegetarian foods that are considered more nutritious than others.
+Some dairy and non-vegetarian foods are considered more nutritious than others.
 For example, low-fat yoghurt, milk, and cheese are excellent sources of calcium, protein and good bacteria for your gut health.

 For those who like non-vegetarian food, try salmon or other oily fish, eggs, and white turkey and chicken meat to reap the health benefits of protein, Omega acids, and vitamin D.